16. Environments and evaluation (*)

 ../_images/envirs1.png

-Figure 16.1 Example environments and their enclosures (original setting).#
+Figure 16.1 Example environments and their enclosures (original setting).

-Let’s evaluate the y name in the foregoing environments:
+Let’s evaluate the name y in the foregoing environments:

 expr_y <- quote(y)